Variational Thermal State Preparation on Digital Quantum Processors Assisted by Matrix Product States: MPS-assisted variational algorithm

 Moreover, the motivation for employing \gls{mps} in this task extends beyond the efficiency of representation.
-On one hand, shallow quantum circuits with local interactions can be efficiently represented as \gls{mps}.
-In fact, as we will show in the subsequent sections, a particular \gls{hea} that prepares the Gibbs states of 1D and 2D local Hamiltonians with high accuracy is amenable to an efficient \gls{mps} representation.
+On one hand, shallow quantum circuits with local interactions in 1D can be strictly and efficiently represented as \gls{mps}.
+While applying this 1D tensor network structure to 2D geometries inherently introduces an exponential dependence on the lattice width, finite-width 2D systems can still be reasonably approximated using a controlled truncation of the bond dimension.
+As we will show in subsequent sections, a particular \gls{hea} allows us to prepare the Gibbs states of both 1D chains and finite-width 2D local Hamiltonians with high accuracy using these \gls{mps} approximations.
 On the other hand, thermal states of lattice Hamiltonians are shown to follow the area law~\cite{wolfAreaLawsQuantum2008} and can be efficiently approximated by \glspl{mpo}~\cite{klieschLocalityTemperature2014,kuwaharaImprovedThermalArea2021}.
 In our workflow, such \gls{mpo} representation of the Gibbs state is obtained variationally by minimizing the free energy function \eqref{eq:free_energy}.

 As schematically shown in Fig.~\ref{fig:schematic}, which illustrates the workflow of the MPS-assisted variational algorithm, we start with a parameterized quantum circuit that prepares the pure state $\ket{\psi(\boldsymbol{\theta})}$ on the enlarged Hilbert space containing the physical (red-shaded) and ancilla (green-shaded) qubits.
 After converting the state to its \gls{mps} representation, the ancilla qubits are traced out and we compute the energy and entropy of the resulting mixed state $\rho(\boldsymbol{\theta})$ to obtain the free energy $F(\boldsymbol{\theta})$.
 We make use of the \texttt{Quimb} package~\cite{grayQuimbPythonPackage2018} to perform the \gls{mps} simulation and computations.
 The parameters $\boldsymbol{\theta}$ are iteratively optimized using a classical optimizer until convergence is reached.
 The optimal parameters $\boldsymbol{\theta}^*$ are finally used to prepare the approximate Gibbs state $\tilde\rho_\text{Gibbs} = \rho(\boldsymbol{\theta}^*)$ on a quantum device.
 As detailed in Sec.~\ref{sec:results}, we then measure various observables of interest, such as energy, susceptibility, and two-point correlation functions, to characterize the prepared Gibbs state.